sjanhunen/dokimazo/papers/in-his-name-authority-given.md

 - It was received and exercised through faith (John 5:30)
 - It was used in line with the Will of the Father (John 5:30)

+To summarize, Christ sets the essential pattern for doing works "in His name":
+1. Authority given by God
+2. Exercised by faith
+3. In accordance with the Will of God

 Notes for other entries
 -----------------------